What is American Forces Travel?

-- American Forces Travel is a new site launched with Priceline that offers discounted travel prices to military service members and their dependents.
+- American Forces Travel is a new site launched with Priceline that offers discounted travel prices to military service members and their dependents and honorably discharged veterans.

 - Despite there being many unofficial sites that boast discounted travel prices for military, AFT is the ONLY official joint service owned leisure travel service for the military community.

 - Priceline.com, a company with over 20 years of online travel expertise, won out the opportunity to sponsor AFT over other travel discount sites in a competitive bidding process.

 - AFT was launched as an initiative by five military branches of service and the Office of the Secretary of Defense to provide a modernized, streamlined method for booking travel and vacation packages for the military community.
 Previously, most non-official travel for military had been orchestrated through base tickets and tour offices; AFT provides a platform where military members can search for special travel deals online.